-Human umbilical cord blood is a rich source of the stem and progenitor cells that are present in bone marrow.
-Cord blood from related donors has been successfully transplanted in many children worldwide.
-In addition, cord blood from unrelated donors has been successfully transplanted into children and in adults.
+Human umbilical cord blood (UCB) is a rich source of the stem and progenitor cells that are present in bone marrow.
+Cord blood from related and unrelated donors has been successfully transplanted in children and adults worldwide.
 Due to the relatively small number of cells infused per kilogram of body weight in adults however cord blood may need to be “expanded” in culture for adult transplants.
 In general, cord blood is utilized when no suitable family member or unrelated donor is available.

 Parents can also have the cord blood cryopreserved at the time of delivery of a child.
 This has been useful when a prior child has a disease treatable by marrow or blood stem cell transplantation and there is no other donor available.Umbilical cord blood is cryopreserved in “cord blood banks”.
 HLA typing is performed and available for computer matching in the same way that the NMDP performs unrelated donor searches.
 Approved transplant centers are provided with the frozen cells when needed.